-Jesus’ death and resurrection grounds all that is good, true and beautiful somewhere other than the shifting relativism and self-determination which exhaust and demean us.
+Jesus’ death and resurrection grounds all that is good, true and beautiful somewhere other than the exhausting and demeaning relativism and self-determination of our secular age.
 We are fully known, with all our flaws and failures, and yet accepted: a paradigm of undeserved, sacrificial, other-centred love.

 What This Site is For

-These is much more to say: this site is my way of slowly expanding on these issues as I wrestle with the complexity of life in this world.
+These is much more to say: what I do here is a way of slowly expanding on these issues as I wrestle with the complexity of life in this world.

 I hope you enjoy looking at some of the things you find here.
-If anything particularly inspires or challenges you, you’re welcome to get in touch here.
+If anything particularly inspires or challenges you, or you want to enter into dialogue, you’re welcome to get in touch here.